 So, without further ado, let’s take a look at my top 10 for all serious survey takers.

 An easy choice for the number 1 spot.
+Not only is it one of the best paying survey sites, but it’s also one of the most interesting.
 The surveys here are usually created by lecturers and students at universities.
 The great thing is, they often receive grants to write these surveys.
 This means that the money they pay to you isn’t theirs, which often makes them more generous.

 A couple of things to note; you need to keep an eye out quite often for new surveys, otherwise they fill up quickly.
 Also, during the holidays, there are fewer surveys.